Text elements

 </div>

-Individual template: Here you can overwrite the standard ce_code template.
+Content element template: Here you can overwrite the content element content_element/table template.

 HTML Output